-- The shift operator will have responsibility over plant operations and may assign work to other operators at the facility.
-The shift operator will take the lead role in evaluating and optimizing plant processes, developing standard operating procedures and authoring technical reports; compiles technical information and data, evaluate it and take or recommend actions to improve water treatment operations and water quality within established guidelines. - Relief operators work varying shifts at all facilities and may work shifts of 8, 10 or 12 hours in duration, day or night depending on the scheduling needs.
-Relief operators generally assume responsibility for the plant operations when the shift operators are on vacation or out sick.
-When relief operators are not on shift they assist the shift operator by performing the operational duties as assigned - Operates pumps and valves to regulate the flow of water through treatment facilities; determines the rate from appropriate meters, gauges, trends and visual inspection, and coordinates the rate with demand, storage, and production from other facilities; - Performs such records and report functions as collecting, maintaining, analyzing, and interpreting computer-generated data on a log of plant operations, test results, maintenance work performed, and unusual operating conditions; makes periodic inspections and prepares reports as required; - May drive a motor vehicle to a number of pumping stations and water distribution and treatment facilities; operates District communication equipment; - observes pumping equipment and reports any failures or operating difficulties; - observes condition of pumping station building, fences, reservoirs, tanks, grounds, and other facilities, and reports any maintenance needs;
+- The shift operator will have responsibility over the plant operations and may assign work ot other operators at the facility.
+The shift operator will take the lead role in evaluating and optimizing plant processes, developing standard operating procedures, and authorizing technical reports.
+They compile technical information and data, evaluate it and take ot recommend actions to improve water treatment operations and water quality within established guidelines. - Relief operators work varying shifts at all facilities and may work shifts of 8, 10 or 12 hours during day or night time hours depending on the scheduling needs.
+Relief apperators generally assume the responsibility for the plant operations when the shift operator in on vacation or out sick. - Operates pumps and valves to regulate the flow of water through treatment facilities; determines the rate from appropriate meters, gauges, trends, and visual inspection, and coordinates the rate with demand, storage, and production from other facilities; - performs such records and report functions as collecting, maintaining, analyzing, and interpreting computer-generated data on a log of plant operations, test results, maintenance work performed, and unusual operating conditions; makes periodic inspections and prepares reports as required;

-Marin Municipal Water District Treatment Plant System Operator IV Page 2 of 4
+Marin Municipal Water District Treatment Plant System Operator III Page 2 of 5

-- Takes samples of water at established times, makes standardized quality control tests; - Operates a computer-controlled console to regulate the supply facilities orwater treatment plants; - monitors water quality at control console and adjusts chemical feed rates and other plant equipment accordingly; - Establishes, implements, and adjusts computer scheduling programs to efficiently operate the water supply/treatment facilities; - Directs, coordinates, and communicates water supply/treatment operational changes, outages, shutdowns, limitations and information with District staff; - monitors pressure and flow data, routine field activities, and plants and facilities security; - Responds to alarms, equipment failures, security violations, and takes necessary actions to maintain a reliable water supply; - Maintains the plant and operating equipment and facilities in a clean and orderly condition, including hosing filters and basins; - Performs routine plant maintenance, and may make minor equipment repairs or adjustments; - Shuts down portions of a plant system as necessary; - Works with hazardous chemicals in laboratory and bulk volumes; - Orders and maintains bulk chemical supplies; - Conducts tours, and trains new employees; - Receives materials delivered and ensures that they are properly recorded, examined and stored; - Operates computerized instrumentation and equipment related to water supply/treatment facilities;
+- may drive a motor vehicle to a number of pumping stations and water distribution and treatment facilities; operates District communication equipment; - observes pumping equipment and reports any failures or operating difficulties; - observes condition of pumping station building, fences, reservoirs, tanks, grounds, and other facilities, and reports any maintenance needs; - takes samples of water at established times, makes standardized quality control tests; - operates a computer-controlled console to regulate the supply facilities, or water treatment plants; - monitors water quality at control console and adjusts chemical feed rates and other plant equipment accordingly; - establishes, implements, and adjusts computer scheduling programs to efficiently operate the water supply/treatment facilities; - directs, coordinates, and communicates water supply/treatment operational changes, outages, shutdowns, limitations and information with District staff; - monitors pressure and flow data, routine field activities, and plants and facilities security; - responds to alarms, equipment failures, security violations, and takes necessary actions to maintain a reliable water supply; - maintains the plant and operating equipment and facilities in a clean and orderly condition, including hosing filters and basins; - performs routine plant maintenance, and may make minor equipment repairs or adjustments; - shuts down portions of a plant system as necessary; - works with hazardous chemicals in laboratory and bulk volumes; - orders and maintains bulk chemical supplies; - conducts tours, trains new employees and may have lead responsibility over operators of lesser certification; - receives materials delivered and ensures that they are properly recorded, examined and stored; - operates computerized instrumentation and equipment related to water supply/treatment facilities; and - compiles technical information and data, evaluates and takes or recommends, as appropriate, actions to improve water treatment operations and water quality within established guidelines.